ControlSystemStudio/phoebus/app/alarm/Readme.md

 Start Alarm Server
 ------------------

-Run the alarm server product.
+Run the alarm server service.
-For "Accelerator" configuration on localhost, simply start it.
+For the "Accelerator" configuration on localhost, simply start it.
-Otherwise run `-help` to see options for importing or exporting configurations, using other configurations etc.
+Otherwise run `-help` to see options for selecting another configuration.

+In the alarm server console you can view the configuration and for example list active alarms or disconnected PVs.
+To edit the configuration use either the Alarm Tree GUI, or the alarm server `-export` and `-import` command line options, which create respectively read an XML-based configuration file.

 User Interface